Skip to content

 Make it real in five minutes

-Fill in every bracket, delete the GPS line if you are not using location, and post it where the crew clocks in.
+Fill in every bracket, delete the GPS line if you're not using location, and post it where the crew clocks in.
 A policy that lives in your head protects no one.
 Copy the version above, adapt the brackets to your crew, and post it where they clock in.

 Pick your method by the shape of your crew